- Osteoporosis Slideshow Pictures

 - 400 IU daily for infants under 12 months of age

-- 1,200 mg (milligrams) daily for adult women over the age of 50 and men 71 years and older: At least 1,200 mg is recommended, including diet and supplements.
+- 1,200 mg (milligrams) daily for adult women over the age of 50 and men 71 years and older: At least 1,200 mg is recommended, including diet and calcium supplements.
 Calcium should be taken in divided doses, no more than 600 mg at once, to ensure optimal intestinal absorption.

 - 1,000 mg daily for younger adult women (who are not breastfeeding or lactating) and adult men